 Shelter: River County Products Trekker 1

-Most popular ultralight shelters cost an arm and a leg, but the Trekker 1 costs less than $50.
-This nylon trekking pole tent is similar in design to the widely-used MLD Solomid but for a fraction of the price.
-Tip: treat the seams with some silicone sealant to ensure that it’s completely waterproof.
+Most popular ultralight tents cost an arm and a leg, but the Trekker 2 comes in at only 50 bucks.
+This nylon two-person trekking pole tent is similar in design to the MLD Solomid but for 1/5th of the price.
+Tip: treat its seams with silicone sealant to ensure that it’s completely waterproof.

-Quality, ultralight sleeping bags are nearly impossible to find for under $100, so the Light Patrol 32º is a great find for budget backpackers.
-Stuffed with 90% duck down/10% cotton, this mummy style bag offers three season warmth as temperatures drop towards freezing.
+Quality, ultralight sleeping bags are nearly impossible to find for under $100, so the Featherlite is a great find for budget backpackers.
+Stuffed with 90% duck down/10% cotton, this quilt-style bag offers three-season warmth as temperatures drop towards freezing.

 Sleeping Pad: Sleepingo

 Weighing just a couple of ounces more than the ultra-popular NeoAir Xlite, this cheap, yet comfortable pad comes in at a quarter of the price.
 The tradeoff?
 It’s rated at an R-value of 2.1 (the Xlite is 4.2), meaning it’s not as warm as the Xlite and is meant for temperatures of 40ºF and above.

 Pack Liner: Trash Bag